 Do you think your team could be more productive if you had a better meeting cadence?

 If so, you’re not alone.
-Proper meeting cadence is one of the most important things to get right when running an effective department.
+A proper meeting cadence is one of the most important things to get right when running an effective department.
 But with so many different opinions on the best meeting cadence, how do you know which one is right for your team?

 Let’s go over some tips to help you choose the best meeting cadence for your team.